jerrynomenon/Fintech_CE_Lesson/FinTech_CE_Lesson.md

 * `uint totalInheritance` : total amount of inheritance to be sent to the beneficiaries

-* `bool isDeceased` : true if testator (i.e. the person who wrote the will) is deceased
+* `bool isDeceased` : true if the testator is deceased

 * `address payable[] beneficiaries` : payable addresses of beneficiaries